Pope's Indigenous tour signals a rethink of mission legacy

 “This will be a difficult process but a necessary one,” he said.

-Unlike with most papal trips, diplomatic protocols are taking a back seat to personal encounters with First Nations, Metis and Inuit survivors.
-Francis doesn’t even meet formally with Canadian Prime Minister Justin Trudeau until midway through, in Quebec City.
+Unlike most papal trips, diplomatic protocols are taking a back seat to personal encounters with First Nations, Metis and Inuit survivors.
+Francis doesn’t formally meet with Canadian Prime Minister Justin Trudeau until midway through, in Quebec City, although Trudeau will greet him on the tarmac upon his arrival Sunday.

 Francis is also ending the trip in unusual style, stopping in Iqaluit, Nunavut — the farthest north he’s ever traveled — to bring his apology to the Inuit community before flying back to Rome.